microsoft/rushstack/common/reviews/api/rush-lib.api.md

 // @beta (undocumented)
 export interface ITelemetryData {
-    // Warning: (ae-forgotten-export) The symbol "IBuildTimeRecord" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly buildTimings?: IBuildTimeRecord[];
-    // Warning: (ae-forgotten-export) The symbol "IDependencyGraph" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly dependencyGraph?: IDependencyGraph;
     readonly durationInSeconds: number;